maguerrieri/gcsim_run_config/README.md

 Open a terminal (such as PowerShell) wherever you would like Sim Batcher to run and run the command: uv tool install --upgrade --index https://us-west1-python.pkg.dev/gaymer-haus/python-public/simple/ gcsim-batcher

 Congrats!
 You're all set up and ready to go.
+If you ever want to update the batcher, just run the installation command above again and it should update itself.

 ## **Using Sim Batcher:**